• Skip to main content

 Referring to the diagram above we can see two identical timer stages using the ICs 4060 which are coupled with each other such that when the upper module finishes counting, the lower gets triggered and the sequence continues infinitely from the upper timer to the lower and back to the upper timer module.

-The functioning of the system may be understood as explained below:
+The functioning of the system may be understood as I have explained below:

 How it Works